havatv/qgislinedirectionhistogramplugin/help/source/index.rst

   with length corresponding to the strength of the trend.

 Direction neutral
-  The direction mean is visualised by filling the bin with colour according to the strength of the trend (white for direction neutral, full colour for maximum strength).
+  The direction mean is visualised by filling the sectors of the bin that corresponds to the mean direction with colour according to the strength of the trend (white for direction neutral, full colour for maximum strength).

 The displayed histogram